namukang/dskang.github.io/_posts/2012-03-29-rethinking-settings.md

 searching for solutions and know exactly which settings may affect the behavior you're experiencing.
-For example, if my girlfriend were to type "iphone gmail incorrect password" into this settings query box, Google would know that 2-step verification could cause a problem with mobile application and display the setting to add an application-specific password.
+For example, if my girlfriend were to type "iphone gmail incorrect password" into this settings query box, Google would know that 2-step verification could cause problems with using mobile applications and display the setting to add an application-specific password.
 This would provide a much better experience than searching through settings tabs and countless forums, hoping that the next random suggestion might solve your problem.